 Meditation and Mindfulness Apps

 Not simply a trend for millennials, mindfulness and meditation apps can help improve focus and sleep, and help seniors develop the skills required to release stress and anxiety.
 Apps like Headspace, Calm, and The Mindfulness App permit users to customize meditation programs to best suit their needs, giving seniors the ability to establish a personalized routine.
 Meditation has even been connected to improving both long and short term memory, decreasing loneliness, and boosting cognitive function.

 Smart Home Devices

 From home security systems to stoves to medication organizers, there seems to be a smart version of just about every household device these days — and we can plan to see even more smart tools on the market in 2021.
 Although smart devices are becoming common in our daily lives, it’s important to think about the ways that these voice- and motion-enabled systems allow aging adults to remain independent throughout their daily activities.
 Bearing this in mind, we expect to see more smart home products created to meet the needs of senior populations while retaining the look and feel of your favorite technology devices.

-At Harmony Home Health & Hospice, connecting with older adults to improve their health is at the root of our mission and beliefs.
+At Harmony Home Health & Hospice, the leading providers of home health and hospice in Salt Lake City and surrounding areas, connecting with older adults to improve their health is at the root of our mission and beliefs.
 We see the role technology plays in this mission and invite seniors and their caregivers to contact our Salt Lake City in-home care team at 1-877-463-3322 for additional information.
 For a full list of all of the communities we serve in Utah and New Mexico, please see our Service Area page.